subhashree0209/subhashree0209/README.md

 ###### A Data Science & Analytics undergraduate from NUS

 ### About Me
-- 🌱 I'm currently learning: Automation using Google Apps Script and Python
+- 🌱 I'm currently learning: AWS S3 & Lambda for Data Engineering and Automation
 - 📫 How to reach me: https://www.linkedin.com/in/subhashree-panneer/

 ### Skills Overview